Chessboard detection: Occluded chessboard detection

+A known limitation of modular pipelines is error accumulation; if the initial occlusion-handling or chessboard warping fails, any subsequent processing will also fail.
+More recent approaches attempt to bypass explicit geometric detection entirely.
+In 2023, Masouris and van Gemert introduced an end-to-end deep learning framework alongside ChessReD, a dataset of 10,800 real-world smartphone photographs of chess games.
+Their model attempts to deduce the entire board state and layout directly from the raw image.
+While a massive improvement over prior end-to-end attempts, their model fully recognized the exact configuration in only 15.26% of unconstrained test images, highlighting how remarkably difficult detecting heavily occluded chessboards remains in computer vision.

 Limitations

 The main limitation of using chessboard patterns for geometric camera calibration is that due to their highly repetitive structure, they need to be completely visible in the camera image.
 This assumption may be violated e.g. when specular reflections due to inhomogenous lighting cause chessboard detection to fail in some of the corners.
 The measurement of camera distortions close to the image corners is also altered by the need of a completely visible chessboard target.

 To solve this issue, chessboard targets can be combined with some position encoding.
 One popular way is to place ArUco markers inside the lightchessboard squares.
 The main advantage of such ChArUco targets is that all light chessboard squares are uniquely coded and identifiable.
 This also allows to do single image multiplane calibration by placing multiple targets with different ArUco in one scene.

 An alternative way for adding position encoding to chessboard patterns is the PuzzleBoard pattern: Each chessboard edge is given one bit of information such that local parts of the pattern show a unique bit pattern.
 In comparison to ChArUco patterns, the position encoding can be read at much lower resolutions.

 An example of a PuzzleBoard pattern with 8x11 chessboard corners.
 Each 3x3 tile pattern is unique.